 Passive: This type is used when patients cannot actively participate in exercise; no effort is required from them.

-Many exercises aim to improve muscle strength (for grading muscle strength, Grades of Muscle Strength).
+Many exercises aim to improve muscle strength (for grading muscle strength, see Table: Grades of Muscle Strength).
 Muscle strength may be increased with progressive resistive exercise.
 When a muscle is very weak, gravity alone is sufficient resistance.
 When muscle strength becomes fair, additional manual or mechanical resistance (eg, weights, spring tension) is added.

 General conditioning exercises combine various exercises to treat the effects of debilitation, prolonged bed rest, or immobilization.
 The goals are to reestablish hemodynamic balance, increase cardiorespiratory capacity and endurance, and maintain range of motion and muscle strength.

 For the elderly, the purpose of these exercises is both to strengthen muscles enough to function normally and possibly to regain normal strength for age.

 Proprioceptive neuromuscular facilitation helps promote neuromuscular activity in patients who have upper motor neuron damage with spasticity; it enables them to feel muscle contraction and helps maintain the affected joint’s range of motion.
 For example, applying strong resistance to the left elbow flexor (biceps) of patients with right hemiplegia causes the hemiplegic biceps to contract, flexing the right elbow.